n8cotoa/beepboop/README.md

   * Example Input: n=7
   * Example Output: [0,1,2,3,4,5,6,7]

-* Program will replace any numbers divisible by 3 with "I'm sorry, Dave.
+* Program will replace any numbers divisible by 3 with "I'm sorry, (User's Name).
 I'm afraid I can't do that."
   * Example Input: 9
-  * Example Output: "I'm sorry, Dave.
+  * Example Output: "I'm sorry, (User's Name).
 I'm afraid I can't do that."

 * Program will replace any number containing a 1 with "Boop!"
   * Example Input: 10